dbayardAWS/kinesis-labs/immersionDay/Lab1streams/README.md

 ![screenshot](images/Picture3.png)

 Now that the Kinesis data stream has been created, we want to ingest historic taxi trip events into the data stream.
-To this end, we will launch a CloudFormation template that compiles a kinesis replay Java application and load it onto an EC2 instance.
+To this end, we will launch a CloudFormation template that compiles a kinesis replay Java application and loads it onto an EC2 instance.
 First, we will need to have an EC2 SSH Key Pair as the CloudFormation template will need that.

-We start with creating an SSH key pair so that we can connect to the instance over SSH.
-You can skip to the next section if you have created an SSH key pair previously.

 ### 1. Navigate to the EC2 service and choose Key Pairs in the navigation bar on the left.